The White Stripes: 2007–2008: Icky Thump and hiatus

-In 2009 he reported that the White Stripes were working on their seventh album.
+2009–2011: Final years and breakup

+The White Stripes performed live for the first time since September 2007 on the final episode of Late Night with Conan O'Brien on February 20, 2009, where they performed an alternate version of "We're Going to Be Friends".
 In an article dated May 6, 2009, with MusicRadar.com, Jack mentioned recording songs with Meg before the Conan gig had taken place, saying, "We had recorded a couple of songs at the new studio."
 About a new White Stripes album, Jack said, "It won't be too far off.
 Maybe next year."
 Jack also explained Meg's acute anxiety during the Stripes' last tour, saying, "I just came from a Raconteurs tour and went right into that, so I was already full-speed.
 Meg had come from a dead-halt for a year and went right back into that madness.
 Meg is a very shy girl, a very quiet and shy person.
 To go full-speed from a dead-halt is overwhelming, and we had to take a break."
+The Conan gig proved to be their final live performance as a band.

+In 2009 Jack reported that the White Stripes were working on their seventh album.
 A concert film, Under Great White Northern Lights, premiered at the Toronto International Film Festival on September 18, 2009.
-The film (directed by Emmett Malloy) documents the band's summer 2007 tour across Canada and contains live concert and off-stage footage.
+The film documents the band's summer 2007 tour across Canada and contains live concert and off-stage footage.
 Jack and Meg White appeared at the premiere and made a short speech before the movie started about their love of Canada and why they chose to debut their movie in Toronto.
 The tour was in support of the album Icky Thump, and they performed in every province.
 Jack conceived the idea of touring Canada after learning that Scottish relatives on his father's side had lived for a few generations in Nova Scotia before relocating to Detroit to work in the car factories.
-Additionally, their 10th anniversary occurred during the tour on the day of their show in Glace Bay, Nova Scotia, and in this shot, Jack and Meg are dancing at the conclusion of the concert.
+Additionally, their 10th anniversary occurred during the tour on the day of their show at the Savoy Theatre in Glace Bay, Nova Scotia, and in this shot, Jack and Meg are dancing at the conclusion of the concert.
 The film was directed by a friend of the duo, Emmett Malloy.
-A second feature, Under Nova Scotian Lights, was prepared for the DVD release.